 Should a conflict arise between the content of the Australian Law Students’ Association Constitution and this bylaw, the ALSA Constitution will prevail.

+Part 1: Equity Grants

 Procedure

 Any affiliated LSS may apply for an Equity Fund grant for funds sufficient to send one Councilor to the relevant Council meeting.